Acunetix Online allows you to configure child accounts from within your Acunetix Online account, thereby delegating some scanning and reporting tasks.

 a) Tech Admin – This role allows the user to add and remove Scan Targets within the group, and to execute scans and create reports on the scans affected.

 b) Tester – This role allows the child account to run scans on the scan targets that have been configured.

 c) Auditor – This role allows the child account to create reports on the scans performed, however they cannot start any scans.

 d) Tester / Auditor – allows the child account to run scans on the scan targets that have been configured, and to generate reports on all scans done on the scan targets within the group.

 7. As soon as each user is created, they will receive an email with a confirmation link.
 When they click on the link, they will be asked to provide a password which they will use to access Acunetix OVS.

 8. You can review all the Child Accounts created in your account by going back to the Users screen.

 With the introduction of child accounts, IT Consultants can better serve their customers IT Security needs.
-Acunetix OVS Child Accounts are the best way to allow your customers to review the security of their network.
-More information on Acunetix OVS child accounts can be found at http://www.acunetix.com/support/docs/ovs/configure-child-accounts/.
+Acunetix Online Child Accounts are the best way to allow your customers to review the security of their network.
+More information on Acunetix Online child accounts can be found at http://www.acunetix.com/support/docs/ovs/configure-child-accounts/.